 Outlook version like 2007 and 2003 are not compatible with Office 365.
 So, if you are planning to use Outlook web application, you should have a latest version of Outlook for your end users.

-Don’t depend on Office 365 migration tool
+Don’t depend on the native Office 365 migration tool